2012 United States Senate election in Nevada: Background

-Ensign was reelected to the United States Senate in 2006 against Jack Carter, son of former president Jimmy Carter, by a margin of 55–41%.
+Ensign was reelected to the United States Senate in 2006 against Jack Carter, son of former president Jimmy Carter, 55% to 41%.
 His reelection campaign was expected to be complicated after it was revealed in 2009 that he had been involved in an extramarital affair with the wife of one of his campaign staffers, allegedly made payments to the woman's family and arranged work for her husband to cover himself.

 The Senate Ethics Committee was to investigate Ensign, and his poll numbers declined significantly.
 There was speculation that he might resign before the election, but he initially said he would run for reelection.
 On March 7, 2011, Ensign announced that he would not seek reelection, and on April 22, he announced that he would resign effective May 3.

 Nevada Governor Brian Sandoval appointed U.S. Representative Dean Heller to fill the vacancy created by Ensign's resignation.
 Heller took office on May 9, 2011.